Skip to content

 try:

-resp = xmem.write_async(text, extraction_logic=ExtractionLogic.DEEP)
+resp = inst.write_async(text, extraction_logic=ExtractionLogic.DEEP)

 return f"Write enqueued. write_id={resp.write_id}"